truecharts/public/website/src/content/docs/general/support-policy.md

 - We do provide support for issues regarding talconfig.yaml, as long as ClusterTool is used for the deployment.
 - We do provide *basic* assistance with [Talos OS](../guides/talos/), when deployed or maintained through ClusterTool (upgrades, config changes etc)
 - We do provide support for FluxCD setup and layout, as long as ClusterTool is used for the deployment.
+- We *only* provide support for the latest version of ClusterTool.
+Please ensure you are utilizing the latest version before requesting support.

 ## Kubernetes Support Policy